Naangu Suvargal

-Naangu Suvargal is a 1971 Indian Tamil-language film written and directed by K. Balachander.
+Naangu Suvargal is a 1971 Indian Tamil-language drama film written and directed by K. Balachander.
 The film stars Jaishankar, Ravichandran and Vanisri.
 It was released on 6 February 1971, and failed commercially.

 Plot

-The lives of two burglars, Raja and Ravi, change when they meet Shiva Prakash, a rich man.
+The lives of two burglars, Raja and Ravi, change when they meet Siva Prakasam, a rich man.
 However, they are forced to go their separate ways, following a rift in their relationship.